rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     To those who dare to say that at any time the Catholic Church received idols Anathema!

-In the orthodox church (the one holy catholic and apostolic church), *anathema* is the most severe condemnation possible.
-It is reserved for schisms and heresies, a recognition that those with anathema are not members of the body of Christ, that they are separated from Christ and are left to the dominion of the adversary.
+In the orthodox church (the one holy catholic and apostolic church), [anathema](https://www.orthodoxpath.org/catechisms-and-articles/what-is-an-anathema/) is the most severe condemnation possible.
+Whereas *excommunication* meant you are still a member but would be denied participation in the eucharist until you repented, *anathema* was a complete separation from the church until you repented, such as for schisms and severe heresies.
+In other words, iconoclasts were expelled from the church, the body of Christ, unless and until they repented.

-Ultimately, an iconoclasm impedes us from expressing our worship of God (worship of truth) -- effectively removing the primary means (imaging) to express our worship, confining how we worship -- making us vulnerable to image-based idolatry (such as pornography).
+Ultimately, iconoclasts impede us from expressing our worship of God (worship of truth) -- effectively removing the primary means (imaging) of expressing our worship, confining how we worship -- making us vulnerable to image-based idolatry (such as pornography).
-The bad fruits of iconoclastic churches demonstrate exactly this: they are not just ugly, but are more likely to produce a lukewarm faith, where God becomes a lesser concern in people's daily life (such as giving God only an hour on Sunday).
+The bad fruits of iconoclastic churches demonstrate exactly this: they are not just ugly, but are likely to produce a lukewarm faith, where God becomes a lesser concern in people's daily life (such as giving God only an hour on Sunday).

 It is difficult in our
  [modern view](../modern-view/index.md)
  to understand the importance of religious icons.
 Today, we are saturated with images which we pretend have lost all sacred value, and as a result we barely understand the ancient iconoclasts let alone the anathema because we're surrounded in our modern world by seemingly mundane and profane images.
-If we look at today's overabundance of images, profane images such as pornography, or mundane political memes, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful and as sacred as they ever were in the ancient world, and that idolatry is as present as ever.
+If we look at today's overabundance of images, profane images such as pornography, or mundane political memes, and then examine how those images influence and shape our behavior, then it is clear that these images are as powerful and as sacred as images ever were in the ancient world, and that idolatry is as present as ever.
 The reformation iconoclasts have clearly not saved our modern world from image-based idolatry, quite the contrary.

 Today, while most iconoclastic protestants would never adorn their church with holy icons, they do not question a nativity scene in their own front yard during Christmas.